cityofaustin/atd-amanda/.github/ISSUE_TEMPLATE/new-account.md

 name: New Account
 about: Template for New AMANDA Account Requests
 title: New User Account For
-labels: 'Need: 1-Must Have, Team: Apps, Type: IT Support'
+labels: 'Need: 1-Must Have, Type: IT Support'
 assignees: TracyLinder

 ---